-As a medical volunteer in Tanzania with PMGY, you will have a fantastic opportunity to gain first-hand experience and insight into Tanzanian health care.
+As a Tanzania medical volunteer with PMGY, you will have a fantastic opportunity to gain first-hand experience and insight into Tanzanian health care.
 If you are thinking of a career in healthcare, or you are studying a health-related subject at university, this program will offer you essential first-hand experience to assist in your career development.
-As a medical volunteer in Tanzania, you will learn from local staff.
+As a medical volunteer, you will learn from local staff.
 By supporting them, you will gain exposure that you are unlikely to obtain in your home country.

 MEDICAL VOLUNTEER PROGRAM HIGHLIGHTS